smittytone/HighlighterSwift/README.md

 ![Far theme example](Images/github-gist.png)

 The second parameter is the name of language you’re rendering.
-If you leave out this parameter, or pass `nil`, Highlighter will use Highlight.js’ language detection feature.
+If you leave out this parameter, or pass `nil`, *Highlighter* will use *Highlight.js*’ language detection feature.

-You can get a list of supported languages by the name they are known to Highlight.js by calling *supportedLanguages()- — it returns an array of strings.
+You can get a list of supported languages by the name they are known to *Highlight.js* by calling `supportedLanguages()` — it returns an array of strings.

-The function *availableThemes()- returns a list of the installed themes.
+The function `availableThemes()` returns a list of the installed themes.

 ## Release Notes